Hydraxon91/WikiPOC/README.md

 To install WikiPOC, follow these steps:

 1. Clone the repository: `git clone https://github.com/Hydraxon91/WikiPOC.git`
-2. Navigate to the backend directory: `cd WikiPOC/wiki-backend/wiki-backend`
+2. Navigate to the Main directory: `cd WikiPOC/`
 3. Create a `.env` file with the following environment variables:
    - `ASPNETCORE_CONNECTIONSTRING`: Connection string for the database
    - `ADMINUSER_EMAIL`: Email address for the admin user (Will add the ability to create new administrators)